eannam/orbital/README.md

 You can search the returned parsed data using the search bar provided.

+You can download the parsed data as a JSON file using the download button.

 ### Quickstart

 To run the solution, navigate to the `backend` folder and simply run: